Shop around for savings when you send an international money transfer from Canada to Guatemala.

 Tips for picking up cash in Guatemala

-Australian travellers to Guatemala are advised to exercise a high degree of caution by the Department of Foreign Affairs and Trade, so keep the following tips in mind when collecting cash:
+Canadian travellers to Guatemala are advised to exercise a high degree of caution by the Government of Canada.
+This is mainly due to health concerns, however there is some petty crime, robbery and frequent pick-pocketing, especially in big cities.
+With that said, keep the following tips in mind when collecting cash:

 What are the steps to send money to Guatemala?